 - Chief operations officer

 Big data is at the heart of the modern business world, and organizations want innovative, capable employees to keep them ahead of the curve.
-If you have an interest in the analytics side of business, earning a master’s in business degree with a focus on the latest concepts and tools can give your resume a boost within a competitive market.
+If you have an interest in the analytics side of business, earning an MBA degree with a focus on the latest concepts and tools can give your resume a boost within a competitive market.

-Designed for professionals with a passion for the marketing side of the business, this specialized track explores the latest topics and tools.
+Designed for professionals with a passion for the marketing side of business, this specialized track explores the latest topics and tools.
 This includes data-driven marketing strategy, brand management, consumer behavior and so on.
-Students who choose the Marketing specialization can not only build their expertise but also develop a portfolio of marketing skills and campaigns that apply across a variety of products, services, companies and industries.
+Students who choose this specialization can not only build their expertise but also develop a portfolio of marketing skills and campaigns that apply across a variety of products, services, companies and industries.

-- Co-Creating Customer Experience: Teaches students the dynamics and DNA of customer experience, including how to design, implement and innovate customer experiences for better retention.
+- Co-Creating Customer Experience: Teaches students the dynamics and DNA of the customer experience, including how to design, implement and innovate customer experiences for better retention